The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
-          A deployable, domain-specific application demonstrating the use of <a href="https://github.com/meta-llama/llama-stack">Llama Stack</a>.
+          Deployable, domain-specific applications demonstrating the use of <a href="https://github.com/meta-llama/llama-stack">Llama Stack</a>.
 See also the <a href="#llama-stack">Llama Stack</a> section below.
         </td>
       </tr>
       <tr>